 219-312 | 35 - 50 | C |

-Karnataka SSLC Grading System 2025: Out of 100 Marks
+Karnataka SSLC Grading System 2026: Out of 100 Marks

-Students can check out the grading system that will be followed for the subjects which will be conducted for a total of 100 marks from the table given below.
+Students can check out the grading system that will be followed for the subjects that will be conducted for a total of 100 marks from the table given below.
 The grading system will help you to calculate your percentage easily:

 Marks | Percentage | Grade |